 Consideration 6) Regulations and permissions

-As a fairly new technology, the regulatory landscape surrounding EV fast charging is evolving at a rapid rate.
+As a fairly new technology, the regulatory landscape surrounding EV rapid charging is evolving at a rapid rate.
 Moreover, it can differ widely depending on the country or region you’re hoping to operate in.

 For example, in the EU the AFIR outlines a number of regulations aimed at helping EU member states achieve their environmental goals.
-However, charge station calibration laws – which dictate how a fast-charging device measures the electricity it delivers – can differ quite extensively from France to Germany, the UK to the USA.
+However, charge station calibration laws – which dictate how a rapid-charging device measures the electricity it delivers – can differ quite extensively from France to Germany, the UK to the USA.

-You must comply with the relevant regulations and laws to establish fast-charging infrastructure in your chosen location.
+You must comply with the relevant regulations and laws to establish rapid-charging infrastructure in your chosen location.
 On one hand, the more regulations in place, the more it may cost to establish your DC location initially.
 On the other hand, fewer regulations may mean a less viable or secure operational environment; whilst regulatory measures brought in further down the line could impact on your bottom line if you’re less prepared to absorb them.

 Understanding zoning laws, permits, and environmental regulations

-As with any new build or construction project, permission to install a DC fast-charging station in your chosen location will depend on compliance with a number of zoning laws and environmental regulations.
+As with any new build or construction project, permission to install a DC rapid-charging station in your chosen location will depend on compliance with a number of zoning laws and environmental regulations.
 Similarly, planning permission must be sought from the relevant local authorities.

 Engaging with local authorities and stakeholders to streamline the regulatory process

-In the DC fast-charging industry, collaboration is often key to success.
+In the DC rapid-charging industry, collaboration is often key to success.
 Whilst this is a boon to the investor, whose expenses can be shared, and to the service, which benefits from a diversity of experience, it can slow down the regulatory application process considerably.
 Active engagement with, and open communication between, all involved parties can help to speed things up.

 Consideration 7) Staffing considerations